ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: codeblock}

-_Talk about Creating, listing, updating, and deleting topics, Describing the cluster._
+_Talk about describing the cluster._
 _Bring in information like suggested topic naming strategies_

 ## Step 4: Create an IAM service credential by using the console